 "It's all a question of imagination, Captain, but one thing is sure: we have to get him down before the boat rocks too much forwards and backwards.
 It's getting urgent!"

 The captain scratches his long, thick beard again, which often helps him to think.
-Then, after keeping everyone hanging a few moments (like Tibou), he blurts out:
+Everyone watches him as he considers the problem at hand.
+Finally, he blurts out:

-He positions both hands on either side of his mouth, like a megaphone, in order to have a better chance of being heard.
+He positions both hands on either side of his mouth like a megaphone and yells,

 "Tibou!
 Instead of the moon, I can offer you a star!"

-"What?" the cabin boy shouts from up high, frightened by the increasingly strong rocking movement of the boat.
+"What?" the cabin boy shouts from up high, frightened by the increasingly forceful rocking of the boat.

 "If you come down, I can offer you a star!" repeats Captain Pouic.

-Tibou looks at the sky and, incredulous, wonders how the captain could have reached a star.
+Tibou looks up and the sky, skeptical in the captain’s ability to reach a star.
 They seem so far from here.
 But the captain is such a strong man that he might just be able to do it!
 And to own a star would be amazing!

-So, cautiously, inch by inch, placing his feet on the cables and ropes and tightly squeezing the tall piece of wood all along his path, Tibou comes back down.
+So, cautiously, inch by inch, placing his feet on the cables and ropes and tightly squeezing the tall piece of wood all along his path, Tibou climbs down.
 He wants to have his star so much that he finds the strength and clear-headedness he needs to face his vertigo.